I wanted to be a paleontologist when I was in Kindergarten...

 Economics helped me realize a few things, the greatest being, I'm uncertain I actually know anything at all.

-My goal as an artist and storyteller is to seek as if I know nothing, to attempt to catch a glimpse of who people really are underneath it all, and to try my best to find compassion for whatever I see.
+My goal as a storyteller is to seek as if I know nothing, to attempt to catch a glimpse of who people really are underneath it all, and to try my best to find compassion for whatever I see.